The day-to-day online threats facing the government

 Government hacks are calculated.
 They’re resourceful.
-People that target the government’s data, networks and systems are often politically motivated and looking to steal specific information.
+People that target the government’s data, networks, and systems are often politically motivated and looking to steal specific information.
 In the most extreme cases, these hackers are state-funded, giving them the time and money they need to ensure their efforts are successful.
 Hacking is a full-time job for them.

-We only have to look at the Clinton campaign email hacking scandal where sensitive information getting into the wrong hands, potentially led to a presidential campaign being derailed, and arguably compromised a US election.
+We only have to look at the Clinton campaign email hacking scandal where sensitive information got into the wrong hands, potentially led to a presidential campaign being derailed, and arguably compromised a US election.

 It’s thought that as many as 95% of successful online hacks come down to human error.
 Mistakes are made by those who aren’t educated in online risks and can’t spot threats to their data.
 Sometimes it’s not a lack of knowledge, but a problem with relying solely on human performance.
 Even the most educated person can make mistakes that cause huge data breaches.

-Government organisations need to limit the risk of human error as much as possible.
+Government organizations need to limit the risk of human error as much as possible.
 If it’s a case of staff reusing static or simple passwords that can be stolen using brute force attacks, then 2FA can be a solution.
 Products like Swivel Secure’s PINsafe® give users a unique, encrypted one-time code (OTC), that can only be used a single time.
 Once it has been used, successfully or unsuccessfully, then it becomes invalid.
 The OTC can be provided to the user in a number of ways including SMS, email, mobile app, or a hardware token.

 An alternative precaution is the principle of least privilege – which suggests that users should only be able to access the areas of a network that they need, rather than all staff having access to everything.
-Limiting what different users can access means that if someone clicks through a malware link, or their account becomes compromised, the infiltrator can’t hack into applications they are unauthorised to access.
+Limiting what different users can access means that if someone clicks through a malware link, or their account becomes compromised, the infiltrator can’t hack into applications they are unauthorized to access.

 Few government jobs involve sitting at the same desk each day.
 Council workers may have to log in to multiple devices daily – with agile hotdesking a large part of many people’s roles.
 It’s important to secure your network when you have staff logging on from multiple devices at all times.
-Government staff need to be able to access their files from anywhere, but they can’t risk the same files becoming accessed by unauthorised users.
+Government staff needs to be able to access their files from anywhere, but they can’t risk the same files becoming accessed by unauthorized users.

-Tokenless 2FA solutions can prevent security risks by authenticating the user every time they log-in from a different device.
-Staff can put 2FA software on their phones, and use the solution to generate a new onetime code everytime they want to access the network using a different device.
+Tokenless 2FA solutions can prevent security risks by authenticating the user every time they log in from a different device.
+Staff can put 2FA software on their phones, and use the solution to generate a new one-time code every time they want to access the network using a different device.
 Securing your network with 2FA software gives staff the freedom to use a hotdesk working environment – without leaving private data open to hackers.

 To increase flexibility for employees accessing their applications through different devices, 2FA systems should be licensed for each user, like AuthControl Sentry®, so users can have multiple tokens active under one license.
 This helps to improve uptake when implementing change and rolling out the deployment.

 It’s not just central government workers that can spark network access risks.
-Third party users like healthcare staff and social workers may need to access a local government network – and it’s more difficult to regulate the security of people logging on externally from different devices.
+Third-party users like healthcare staff and social workers may need to access a local government network – and it’s more difficult to regulate the security of people logging on externally from different devices.

 Government IT staff don’t have the time to assess and verify every log-in attempt when staff numbers are in the thousands.
-Where possible, government organisations should invest in Risk-Based Authentication (RBA) solutions that let you set up automatic verification of users based on things like their location, IP address and more.
+Where possible, government organizations should invest in Risk-Based Authentication (RBA) solutions that let you set up automatic verification of users based on things like their location, IP address and more.
 This automates and therefore reduces the workload away from the IT desk without compromising network security.